breezenz16-prog/breeze-clock-app/README.md

 - Week subtotal and fortnight total in gold bar
 - Timesheet submission with "Are you sure?" confirmation
 - ✅ Staff can see Approved / ⏳ Pending status on submitted timesheets
+- 🎂 Happy Birthday message shown on staff portal on their birthday

 ## 👑 Admin Portal
 - Password protected login